kotlitecture/template-multiplatform-compose/docs/Essentials/Jetpack Navigation/usage.md

 ## Register Destination

-All app destinations should be registered within an instance of the class `shared.core.navigation.NavigationState`.
+All app destinations should be registered within an instance of the class `shared.presentation.navigation.NavigationState`.
 This instance is already pre-configured in dependency injection (DI) through the `app.di.state.ProvidesNavigationState` class.
 Simply place all your destinations within this instance.